seeinglogic/ariadne/README.md

   current graph (default: local neighborhood for active function in BN, see note below)
 - Functions that you've looked at in the BN UI have light blue borders
-- If you click on a node, it becomes the focus node
+- If you click on a node, it becomes the "focus node"
   - The focus node is colored purple
   - Out edges/nodes (callees) are colored pink
   - In edges/nodes (calleRs) are colored blue